NATIONAL DEFENSE EXEMPTION (NDE)

 A: The LFA system has 18 projectors, or sound sources, each capable of transmitting sound at a level of approximately 215 dB between 100 and 500 Hz.
 Because it is an array, if one looks at LFA from a distance, it will appear to have an “effective source level” on the order of 230 to 240 dB.
 However, in the actual water column, no portion of the ocean will experience sound levels greater than 215 dB.

-- Visual monitoring – daytime observations for marine mammals and other protected species, such as sea turtles, from the vessel by personnel trained in detecting and identifying these species
+- Visual monitoring – daytime observations for marine mammals or sea turtles from the SURTASS LFA sonar vessel by personnel trained in detecting and identifying these species

-- Passive acoustic monitoring – the SURTASS towed horizontal line array (the passive or “listening” part of the system) will be used whenever the low frequency active system is transmitting to detect vocalizing marine mammals
+- Passive acoustic monitoring – the SURTASS towed horizontal line array (the passive or “listening” part of the system) receives sounds of vocalizing marine mammals that indicate their presence

-Additionally, geographic restrictions to operations apply to areas within 22 kilometers (12 nautical miles) of any coastline, designated offshore biologically important areas, and known recreational and commercial dive sites.
+Additionally, geographic restrictions to transmissions apply to areas within 22 kilometers (12 nautical miles) of any coastline, designated offshore biologically important areas, and known recreational and commercial dive sites.